calops/resume/README.md

 - `typst` - The Typst compiler
 - `typst-lsp` - Language server for editor integration
 - `typstfmt` - Formatter for Typst files
+- `aporetic-sans` - Font used for the resume
+- `nerd-fonts` - Font used for icons

 ## Building